StefanPfeiffer80/FASPA.github.io/README.md

 # FASPA Tutorial
 # 1. Before we start
-This tutorial intends to show an user with verly low bioinformatic experience how to process and analyze 16S amplicon sequencing data on her/his personal computer.
+This tutorial intends to show any user with very low bioinformatic experience how to process and analyze 16S amplicon sequencing data on her/his personal computer.
 As FASPA is based not on Micosoft Windows, but on the Linux operating system, I recommend the installation of a virtual box on your computer, where you can then run a Linux distribution such as Ubuntu.
-Follow this link to set up your system: https://www.wikihow.com/Install-Ubuntu-on-VirtualBox
+Follow this link to set up your system: https://www.wikihow.com/Install-Ubuntu-on-VirtualBox.

 **Download and extract the FASPA script collection** First, go into the folder where you want to perform your analysis.
 This should be the same folder where your fastq-files are.
 Then, download the FASP_1.0.tar.gz file to Ubuntu by writing: